pfadrm/car_detector/backend/README.md

 DB_PASS=''
 ```

-And Then run `actenv.sh` to activate the .env file.
+And Then run `source actenv` to activate the .env file.